AppMetrics/AppMetrics/README.md

 	.\build.sh --ScriptArgs '-BuildConfiguration=Release -PreReleaseSuffix=beta -BuildNumber=1'
 ```

-> #### Nuget Packages
-> Nuget packages won't be generated on non-windows environments by default.
->
-> Unfortunately there is [currently no way out-of-the-box to conditionally build & pack a project by framework](https://github.com/dotnet/roslyn-project-system/issues/1586#issuecomment-280978851).
-Because `App.Metrics` packages target `.NET 4.5.2` as well as `dotnet standard` there is a work around in the build script to force `dotnet standard` on build but no work around for packaging on non-windows environments.

 ## How to run benchmarks

 App.Metrics includes benchmarking using [BenchmarkDotNet](https://github.com/dotnet/BenchmarkDotNet).
 You can find the benchmark results [here](https://github.com/alhardy/AppMetrics/tree/master/benchmarks/App.Metrics.Benchmarks.Runner/BenchmarkDotNet.Artifacts/results).